BEAST-Fitting/megabeast/docs/megabeast/running.rst

 Running
 *******

-The MegaBEAST should be installed (see :ref:`mb-install`.)
+The MegaBEAST should be installed (see :ref:`mb-install`.).

-The MegaBEAST is run from the commandline using a :ref:`mb-settings`.
+The MegaBEAST is run from the commandline using a :ref:`mb-settings` file.

 For fitting a single stellar population with a foreground screen of dust: